Universal Health Insurance Scheme (UHIS)

 Key Functions of the UHIS Provider Portal

-- Registration and Enrolment: It is relatively easy to enrol in the Universal Health Insurance Scheme on the portal.
-This allows applicants to apply electronically with the required documents and paperwork, saving time and breaking administrative barriers.
+• Registration and Enrolment: The portal makes enrolling in UHIS simple and convenient.
+This allows applicants to apply electronically with the required documents and paperwork, saving time and breaking administrative barriers

-- Provider Access: It also allows hospitals and healthcare providers to check the eligibility of beneficiaries, process payments, and maintain records.
-This way, there is a smooth interaction between the provider, the insurance company, and the insured party.
+• Provider Access: It also allows hospitals and healthcare providers to check the eligibility of beneficiaries, process payments, and maintain records.
+This enables smooth coordination between healthcare providers, insurers, and beneficiaries.

 Why is Universal Health Insurance Important?

 The concept of universal health coverage has been gaining traction globally.
-Countries such as Canada, the United Kingdom, and Thailand offer various forms of public health insurance to ensure every citizen has access to healthcare.
+Countries such as Canada, the UK, and Thailand offer public health insurance systems that ensure universal healthcare access.

 In India, the need for a universal insurance policy covering medical costs is even more pressing due to the large and diverse population, with significant disparities in healthcare access.